square/workflow-swift/Samples/Tutorial/Tutorial2.md

 ## Second Workflow

-Let's add a second screen and workflow so we have somewhere to land after we finish login.
-Our next screen will be a list of "TODO" items, as TODO apps are the best apps.
+Let's add a second screen and workflow so we have somewhere to land after we log in.
+Our next screen will be a list of "todo" items, as todo apps are the best apps.
 To see an example, modify the `TutorialContainerViewController` to show the `TodoListSampleViewController`.
-It can be removed, as we will be replacing it with a screen and workflow.
+Once you're done looking around, the `TodoListSampleViewController` can be removed, as we will be replacing it with a screen and workflow.

 Create a new Screen/ViewController pair called `TodoList`: